Nom-nom-hub/AutoDocsMaker/docs/index.md

 This command will:

-*   Process the source code located in the `./src` directory.
+*   Process source files located in the `./src` directory.
 *   Generate documentation files in the `./docs` directory.
-*   Format the output as Markdown files.
+*   Format the output as Markdown.

 ## Configuration Information

 AutoDocs can be configured using command-line arguments.
-Here are the available options:
+The following options are available:

 *   `--input`: Specifies the input directory containing the source code.
 (Required)
 *   `--output`: Specifies the output directory for the generated documentation.
 (Required)
 *   `--format`: Specifies the output format (e.g., `markdown`).
 (Required)
-*   `--config`: Specifies a configuration file (e.g., `autodocs.cfg`).
+*   `--config`: Specifies a configuration file (optional).
-*   `--help`: Displays help information.

 ## Table of Contents